Don’t Die with your HSA

 Let’s keep this short and to the point: Don’t Die With your HSA!

-Let’s dig into the specifics about inherited HSAs and learn what happens to this beloved account-type upon the owner’s death.
+Let’s dig into the specifics of inherited HSAs and learn what happens to this beloved account-type upon the owner’s death.
+Are Inherited HSAs Taxable?

 Can an HSA be Inherited?

 Yes, HSA accounts can be inherited.
 Like most retirement accounts, HSAs pass via beneficiary form (not will or trust).
 Let’s check out a beneficiary form.